simult/simult/README.md

 simult-server has builtin prometheus exporter.
 Prometheus can access metrics using management address (defined with command-line arguments) and /metrics path.

 Prometheus namespace can be defined with command-line argument `-prom-namespace`.
-Prometheus namespace 'simult' by default.
+Prometheus namespace is "simult" by default.

 ### Labels